voiceflow-gallagan/tico-nano-udp-audio-server/README.md

 - Improving processing speed by focusing only on speech segments
 - Enhancing the quality of transcriptions in noisy environments

+### Groq Cloud Whisper API

+If you prefer to use Groq's cloud-based Whisper API (which can be significantly faster, especially without a GPU), you can enable it by setting the following environment variables:

+- `USE_GROQ=true`: Enables the Groq API for transcription.
+- `GROQ_API_KEY`: Your API key obtained from [console.groq.com](https://console.groq.com/).

+When `USE_GROQ` is set to `true`, the following optional variables can also be set:

+- `GROQ_API_URL`: The specific Groq API endpoint.
+Defaults to the transcription endpoint `https://api.groq.com/openai/v1/audio/transcriptions`.
+- `GROQ_MODEL`: The Whisper model ID to use.
+Defaults to `whisper-large-v3-turbo`.
+Available options:
+    - `whisper-large-v3`: Best accuracy, multilingual transcription & translation.
+    - `whisper-large-v3-turbo`: Good speed/cost balance, multilingual transcription (no translation).
+    - `distil-whisper-large-v3-en`: Fastest, lowest cost, English-only transcription (no translation).
+- `GROQ_LANGUAGE`: (Optional) The ISO-639-1 code (e.g., `en`, `fr`, `es`) of the *input* audio language.
+Specifying this can improve accuracy and latency.
+If omitted, Groq will auto-detect the language (multilingual).

+When `USE_GROQ` is set to `true`, the local Whisper ASR service settings (`WHISPER_SERVER_URL`, `WHISPER_MODEL`, `WHISPER_ENGINE`, `WHISPER_DEVICE`) are ignored for transcription.

+### Local Whisper ASR Configuration Options

+These options are used when `USE_GROQ` is set to `false` and you are running the local Whisper service using the `local-whisper` profile (`docker compose --profile local-whisper up -d`).

 ## Installation

 1. Clone the repository: